TylerPollard410/Florida-Coral-Bleaching/README.md

 - Monroe and Miami-Dade counties have higher bleaching probabilities and greater interannual variability than the others.

-- Martin County shows a steady increase after 2010, suggesting it may be particularly vulnerable to long-term climate stress.
+- Palm Beach County maintains relatively low bleaching levels compared to other regions.

 This faceted plot illustrates the modeled county-specific temporal variation in bleaching probability, capturing how bleaching risk